April 15, 2026

 Close-up of a person coding on a laptop, showcasing web development and programming concepts.

-WordPress powers 43% of all websites on the internet — according to W3Techs, which tracks CMS usage across the entire web.
-It is the first platform millions of businesses try — free to install, thousands of themes, you can get something live in a weekend.
-But there is a gap between 'something live' and 'a website that actively works for your business.'
+WordPress powers 43% of all websites on the internet — according to W3Techs, which tracks CMS usage across the web.
+It is the first platform millions of businesses try: free to install, thousands of themes, something live by the weekend.
+For a first website, it is hard to beat.

 1. Your Site Is Slow — Even After Optimisation

 Page speed is not a vanity metric.
-Google's Core Web Vitals are a confirmed ranking factor, and independent research consistently shows that a 1-second delay in page load reduces conversions by 7%.
-Custom-built sites on Next.js ship as static HTML with server-side rendering only where needed — pages load under 1.5 seconds as a baseline, not as an achievement.
+Google's Core Web Vitals are a confirmed ranking factor, and research consistently shows that a one-second delay in load time reduces conversions by 7%.
+Custom-built sites on Next.js ship as static HTML with server-side rendering only where needed.
+Pages load under 1.5 seconds as a baseline — not as an achievement you celebrate after weeks of optimisation.

 2. Your Site Gets Hacked More Than Once a Year